clemencegoh/hotel-price-compare-assignment/README.md

   - With this being a small feature, I've opted to keep routing out of it, so it will be just a single page with dynamic changing parts.
 - Design library
   - Tailwindcss + WindUI for copy & paste components, since choice of UI is freely given rather than having to implement from a figma or specific design
+- Design inspiration
+  - Eventually took the design from booking.com, seems clean and straghtforward

 ## Points of struggle